Myanmar: Rebels claim to have shot down military helicopter | DW | 03.05.2021

 The military ousted the civilian leader Aung San Suu Kyi on February 1 and over 750 people have been killed in the ensuing protests against the coup.

-The junta acted upon grievances it held over November's election, which resulted in a victory for Suu Kyi's National League for Democracy.
+The junta was acting upon grievances it held over November's election, which resulted in a victory for Suu Kyi's National League for Democracy.
 The military cried foul and felt their fraudulent claims were not addressed by a commission that deemed the vote fair.

 Suu Kyi, 75, was detained in the wake of the coup along with several members of her party.